DominikMa/P2-Traffic-Sign-Classifier-Project/writeup_template.md

    ![alt text][image_rotated]

-This methods should generate images which are likely to appere in the real world.
+This methods should generate images which are likely to appear in the real world.
 After the image augmentation the test images set contains 173995 images.